Ancient Near East

 Individual Project/s (up to 250 pts.): Prospectus due in the eleventh week; Project due on the last day of class.

 A project of your own inspiration designed in collaboration with me.
 Because of your interest in a particular field (e.g., Art, Costume History, Architecture, Linguistics, Political Science, Social History, Secondary Education, etc.), you may see a type of project which is applicable to this class but is not the usual sort of work done in history classes.
 Students in past classes have constructed scale-models of buildings or equipment, assembled archaeological site-reports, written detailed analyses of particular artifacts, and prepared materials for teaching in secondary school.
-It will earn you more points if your Individual Project "argues" for something, i.e., like other assignments in the class (e.g., ABWS, Midterm Essay), and demonstrates the validity of one perspective on Ancient Near Eastern studies which has been articulated in scholarly discussion about this historical period.
+It will earn you more points if your Individual Project, as with most of the other assignments in the class (e.g., ABWS, Midterm Essay), "argues" for something, that is, demonstrates the validity of one perspective on Ancient Near Eastern studies which has been articulated in scholarly discussion about this historical period.

 I invite you to come and see me at my office hours and consult with me about any such venture.
 You will find me open to all sorts of historical investigation and any viable project, with one important exception: the topic of your Individual Project may not overlap significantly with the topic of any other work you've done or plan to do in the class (e.g., an ABWS, a Research Paper, another Project, etc.).
 When you meet with me, we will discuss the nature of your proposed Individual Project and establish the maximum number of points it will be worth (up to 250 points).
 You will then write up a Prospectus (a one-page overview of what the project entails) and turn it in to me as a record of our agreement.
 The Prospectus is due at the beginning of the eleventh week of class.
 No Project may be done without having an Prospectus approved first.